andreaferretti/on-rust-and-nim/README.md

 Also, links are to the 0.12 documentation, because if I recall correctly that was the version I was using when the events took place, but the substance remains the same with the latest releases.

+**EDIT** After publishing this on the [Rust forums](http://users.rust-lang.org/t/first-impressions-with-rust/109) I received a pull request with an improved version.
+This version is slightly less verbose, but in order not to break links, I am pointing to a Github revision that precedes these modifications.

 The original email
 ==================